 (27) Twine Rusticity

-Whether it’s twine, sisal or cotton – go for all-natural fiber and have a practical yet totally natural home environment.
-More than that, a healthy and wise with this handmade natural fiber rug.
-Look up some DIY tapestry to go with your brand new rustic rug.
+Whether it’s twine, sisal or cotton – go for an all-natural fiber and make this practical yet totally natural home environment.
+More than that, look up some DIY tapestry to go with your brand new rustic rug.